2024

 the

-Autonomy and taking part in scientific discussions about the
+presenting work on Autonomy and taking part in scientific discussions

 2018